tirthmagnus/CS-668-CS-668-/README.md

 ### 6.2 Business Impact

-The project's impact extends to cost savings, waste reduction, and improved customer satisfaction.
+The project's impact extends to cost savings, waste reduction, and improved Inventory Mnagement by over comiun the major problems like over stock and understock.
 Informed decisions based on forecasted demand positively influence the bottom line.

 ## 7. Usage